Table of Contents

 D) Millennium Tower, Vienna

 Answer: a) Q1, Australia.
-The 80-story Queensland Number One or Q1 at Surfer’s Paradise on the Gold Coast is currently the world’s tallest residential building at 323 metres, but will shortly be overtaken by structures nearing completion in Dubai (Princess Tower, 23 Marina) and superstructures planned for the distant future in Tokyo.
+The 80-story Queensland Number One or Q1 at Surfer’s Paradise on the Gold Coast is currently the world’s tallest residential building at 323 meters, but will shortly be overtaken by structures nearing completion in Dubai (Princess Tower, 23 Marina) and superstructures planned for the distant future in Tokyo.

 7. What is the largest hole ever dug in the Earth?